Srivijaya: 7th to 11th centuries

-Previously it was assumed that Sriwijaya was a maritime power that could not be separated from ethnicity and society in the Malacca Strait.
-The assumption that occurs is that the formation of a successful state and hegemony in the strait is directly related to the ability to participate in international maritime activities, which means that a littoral state like this develops and maintains its circle of power with the navy.
+Previously it was assumed that Srivijaya was a maritime power that could not be separated from ethnicity and society in the Malacca Strait.
+The assumption that occurs is that the formation of a successful state and hegemony in the strait is directly related to the ability to participate in international maritime activities, which means that a shore-based state like this develops and maintains its power with its navy.
 However, a survey of the available information shows that such an assumption is incorrect.
-Data on maritime activity are scanty and mention of the navy occurs only in incomplete sources.
+Data on maritime activity are scanty and mentions of their navy occurs only in incomplete sources.
 Even the material aspects of Southeast Asian navies were not known until the 15th century, scientific attention generally focused on shipbuilding techniques.

 In the Kedukan Bukit inscription (683 AD), it is recorded that only 312 people used boats out of a total force of 20,000 people, which also included 1312 land soldiers.
-The large number of ground troops shows that the Sriwijaya navy only acts as a minor provider of logistical support.
-In the 8th century, Sriwijaya's naval capabilities grew to match the proportion of its army strength, although it only played a role as logistical support.
+The large number of ground troops shows that Srivijaya's navy only acted as a minor provider of logistical support.
+In the 8th century, Srivijaya's naval capabilities grew to match the proportion of its army strength, although it only played a role as logistical support.

-Furthermore, the absence of any terms denoting maritime vessel for general use and military showed that the navy is not a permanent aspect of the state in the Malacca Strait.
-Even when the neighboring powers in maritime Asia, especially Java during the 10th to 14th centuries, and Chola India in the 11th century, began to develop their navies, Srivijaya's naval power was relatively weak.
+The absence of any terms denoting maritime vessel for general use and military showed that the navy was not a permanent aspect of Srivijaya.
+Even when neighboring powers in maritime Asia, especially Java during the 10th to 14th centuries, and the Chola Empire in the 11th century, began to develop their navies, Srivijaya's naval power was relatively weak.
 For example, Songshi and Wenxian Tongkao note that between 990 and 991, a Srivijayan envoy was unable to return from South China to Palembang because of the ongoing military conflict between Java and Srivijaya.
 However the Javanese, Arabs from the Middle East, and South Asia were able to maintain diplomatic and economic exchanges with China during this time.
-Obviously, the Javanese navy was strong enough to seriously disrupt Srivijaya's communications with China.
+The Javanese navy was strong enough to seriously disrupt Srivijaya's communications with China.
 Despite the naval confrontation between Java and Srivijaya, communication between the coastal governments of the Indian Ocean and China continued during this time, suggesting that the conflict did not always occur on the high seas, but was more likely to be confined to the estuaries and rivers around the Srivijayan capital of Palembang, the mouth of the Musi River and the Bangka Straits.